-EMSP 1530 - Clinical Applications for the AEMT (1 credit hour, 1500 minutes)
+EMSP 1530 - Clinical Applications for the AEMT

 This course provides supervised clinical experience in various clinical settings.
-Topics include: Clinicals,
+Topics include: Clinicals.

-EMSP 1540 - Clinical and Practical Applications for the AEMT (3 credit hours, 4500 minutes)
+EMSP 1540 - Clinical and Practical Applications for the AEMT

 This course provides supervised clinical experience in various clinical settings as well as opportunities to demonstrate critical thinking skills and assessment based management techniques through competency based evaluations relevant to the practice of an AEMT.
 Topics include: Clinicals and Assessment Based Management.